 Light

-Remember that herbs are sun worshipers which thrive in the Mediterranean, so they need a lot of light.
+Remember that herbs are sun worshipers that thrive in the Mediterranean, so they need a lot of light.

-See more using grow lights to start seeds indoors and choosing the right grow lights.
+See more about using grow lights to start seeds indoors and choosing the right grow lights.

 Soil and Food